dedinededin/GradeChart/README.md

 # GradeChart
 This java codes generates grade chart from a text file called data.txt

-Text file should follow this pattern;
+Text file should follow this pattern:
     Coursename,EvaluationType:Percentage

 In this project I learned how to hash string into RGB color.